setCanvasSize(640, 360)

 setCanvasSize(w, h, yAxisMode)

-w - The width of the canvas in pixels.
+width - The width of the canvas in pixels.

-h - The height of the canvas in pixels.
+height - The height of the canvas in pixels.

 yAxisMode - Optionally used to set the direction of the y-axis.
 Use the constants CARTESIAN or JAVASCRIPT.
 CARTESIAN is used as the default value if this parameter is not supplied.